QwenLM/qwen-code-action/examples/workflows/README.md

 ## Available Workflows

-*   **[Gemini Dispatch](./gemini-dispatch)**: A central dispatcher that routes requests to the appropriate workflow based on the triggering event and the command provided in the comment.
+- **[Qwen Dispatch](./qwen-dispatch)**: A central dispatcher that routes requests to the appropriate workflow based on the triggering event and the command provided in the comment.
-*   **[Issue Triage](./issue-triage)**: Automatically triage GitHub issues using Gemini.
+- **[Issue Triage](./issue-triage)**: Automatically triage GitHub issues using Qwen.
 This workflow can be configured to run on a schedule or be triggered by issue events.
-*   **[Pull Request Review](./pr-review)**: Automatically review pull requests using Gemini.
+- **[Pull Request Review](./pr-review)**: Automatically review pull requests using Qwen.
 This workflow can be triggered by pull request events and provides a comprehensive review of the changes.
-*   **[Gemini CLI Assistant](./gemini-assistant)**: A general-purpose, conversational AI assistant that can be invoked within pull requests and issues to perform a wide range of tasks.
+- **[Qwen Code Assistant](./qwen-assistant)**: A general-purpose, conversational AI assistant that can be invoked within pull requests and issues to perform a wide range of tasks.

 ## Setup

 For detailed setup instructions, including prerequisites and authentication, please refer to the main [Authentication documentation](../../docs/authentication.md).

 To use a workflow, you can utilize either of the following steps:

-- Run the `/setup-github` command in Gemini CLI on your terminal to set up workflows for your repository.
+- Run the `/setup-github` command in Qwen Code on your terminal to set up workflows for your repository.
 - Copy the workflow files into your repository's `.github/workflows` directory.

 ## Customizing Workflows

-Gemini CLI workflows are highly configurable.
+Qwen Code workflows are highly configurable.
 You can adjust their behavior by editing the corresponding `.yml` files in your repository.

-For detailed configuration options, including Gemini CLI settings, timeouts, and permissions, see our [Configuration Guide](./CONFIGURATION.md).
+For detailed configuration options, including Qwen Code settings, timeouts, and permissions, see our [Configuration Guide](./CONFIGURATION.md).

 ## Awesome Workflows

 Discover awesome workflows created by the community!
-These are publicly available workflows that showcase creative and powerful uses of the Gemini CLI GitHub Action.
+These are publicly available workflows that showcase creative and powerful uses of the Qwen Code GitHub Action.

 👉 **[View all Awesome Workflows](./AWESOME.md)**

 ### Share Your Workflow

-Have you created an awesome workflow using Gemini CLI?
+Have you created an awesome workflow using Qwen Code?
 We'd love to feature it in our [Awesome Workflows](./AWESOME.md) page!

 **Submission Process:**

 1. **Ensure your workflow is public** and well-documented
 2. **Fork this repository** and create a new branch
 3. **Add your workflow** to the appropriate category section in [AWESOME.md](./AWESOME.md) using the [workflow template](./AWESOME.md#workflow-template)